 Drug production facility

-Takeda unveiled its plans to build a new pharmaceutical production facility at the Oranienburg site in April 2014.
+Takeda unveiled its plans to build a pharmaceutical production facility at the Oranienburg site in April 2014.

 The German Federal Government and the state of Brandenburg each provided $26.3m in subsidies to Takeda for its expansion.

 It incorporates a production line for the development and manufacture of high-quality drugs in solid dosage formulations, including pills and capsules.
-The new plant also features new technological and storage facilities.
+The plant also features new technological and storage facilities.